 As mentioned, overselling is one of the biggest risks of poor inventory management.
 Setting minimum stock levels can help you avoid this by triggering notifications or actions via your inventory management system, so you know if you’re low and can reorder stock in a timely manner.
 This isn’t a set-it-and-forget-it kind of thing, though.
 You should reevaluate these levels every so often as your ecommerce website grows and evolves, based on changing customer behavior and how long it takes to refill your stock of various products.

-Having an overall picture of your sales trends over time can help you maximise your stocking levels and warehouse space by enabling better forecasting of future demand.
+Having an overall picture of your sales trends over time can help you maximize your stocking levels and warehouse space by enabling better forecasting of future demand.

 Looking back on your sales over time, you’ll be able to determine things like when you typically have demand spikes and what times of year or what events typically trigger reduced demand.
 By forecasting demand, you’ll know when to order more inventory to account for more orders, or when to shift your existing inventory if a reduction in demand occurs.